krisalcordo/chrome-extensions-reloader-mv3/README.md

 1. The extension's toolbar button

 2. Browsing to "http://reload.extensions".
-This is intended for automating the reload process using "post build" scripts - just browse to "http://reload.extensions", and chrome will open with freshly reloaded extensions
+This is intended for automating the reload process using "post build" scripts - just browse to "http://reload.extensions", and chrome will open with freshly reloaded extensions.
+(In progress)

 3. Using the keyboard shortcut.
 The default is Alt-Shift-r or Opt-Shift-r on Mac.
 Open `chrome://extensions/shortcuts` to customize